-- This course is not intended to produce expert accountants or finance managers but it will allow managers who do not have a strong background in finance and accounting to grasp the information provided by financial and accounting statements and evaluate performance of their organization, project or department.
+- This course is not intended to produce expert accountants or finance managers but it will allow managers who do not have a strong background in finance and accounting to grasp the information provided by financial and accounting statements and evaluate the performance of their organization, project, or department.

-- To facilitate the better understanding of the course material the course will be interdisciplinary it will use basic concepts of mathematics, economics, sociology along with finance and accounting.
+- To facilitate a better understanding of the course material the course will be interdisciplinary it will use basic concepts of mathematics, economics, sociology along with finance, and accounting.

-- The course will use case studies to provide a more practical exposure to the subject matter; course will be as interactive as possible with quick feedback to queries from the participants.
+- The course will use case studies to provide more practical exposure to the subject matter; the course will be as interactive as possible with quick feedback to queries from the participants.

 - Introduction to the Course and participants (1hr)

 - Economics Concept of Resource, Scarcity, Money and Value Addition (2hrs)

 - Objective of Organization: Profit and Surplus Explanation (1hr)

 - Discussion on Case Study (1hr)

 - Introduction to Finance and Accounting and their Difference (1hr)